coreboot/coreboot/util/autoport/readme.md

 slots not present on your machine.

 This way works well if your RAM is socketed.
-For soldered RAM if you see its SPD, you're in a luck and can proceed the same way although you may have to guess some entries due to RAM not being removable.
+For soldered RAM if you see its SPD, you're in luck and can proceed the same way although you may have to guess some entries due to RAM not being removable.

 Most cases of soldered RAM don't have EEPROM chip.
 In this case you'd have to create